 Updating Your Global Section

 To update the global section you go back to the template and edit the template directly.
 Do not edit the Global Widget, Do not “Unlink” it.
 Just update the Template directly from the “My Templates” page!

 Make sure all future updates occur to the template directly and new placements of the template are made from the Global Widget with the same base name as the template.

 With Elementor Blocks for Gutenberg you can drop in your new Global Section by dropping in the “Elementor Library” block and selecting your global widget, not the template you edit, but the Global Widget with the template name and the suffix “Global”

 These would be useful when you want to intersperse a call to action template that might change over time.
 A discounted offer one month can be changed to a giveaway lead magnet the next.
 All across 100s of posts by changing only one template in Elementor Pro!

-Finally, why don’t I just use Anywhere Elementor, or another widget that enables you to embed shortcodes?
-There are two big reasons, first not supporting Elementor Pro means it dies or moves to becoming very expensive.
+Finally, why don’t I just use Anywhere Elementor or another widget that enables you to embed shortcodes?
+There are two big reasons, first not supporting Elementor Pro means it dies or moves to become very expensive.
 I’m investing in the future of the usefulness of the product.
 Second, Elementor moves at a rapid pace of change and innovation with no heed given to products that cannibalize their paid product.
 This means that a future update could utterly break a deployment of Anywhere Elementor’s content or cripple you from using new features by forcing you to stay on an older version of Elementor.
 The cost in time and effort in the end just isn’t worth it if you need productive solutions like this one or have a large body of content!